klerk-framework/website/docs/plugins/html.md

 ### Simple

-The easiest way to generate forms in your application is to ask Clerk to generate a button for each available event:
+The easiest way to generate forms in your application is to ask Klerk to generate a button for each available event:

 ```
 val buttonTargets = ButtonTargets(back = "/", model = "/game/{id}", "/")
-clerk.readSuspend(context) {
+klerk.readSuspend(context) {
     call.respondHtml {
         body {
             getPossibleVoidEvents(Game::class).forEach {
-                apply(LowCodeCreateEvent.renderButton(it, clerk, null, createLCConfig(), buttonTargets, context))
+                apply(LowCodeCreateEvent.renderButton(it, klerk, null, createLCConfig(), buttonTargets, context))
             }
         }
     }